wraabe/Sum14DHCourseDev/2014DHCourseProposal.md

 A second benefit of the course is that it will serve as a proving ground for the revision of the graduate major, which will better qualify students for diverse career options.
-The Graduate Literature faculty in Fall 2013 met on proposals to offer MA \`\`tracks" or certificates.
+The Graduate Literature faculty in Fall 2013 met on proposals to offer MA "tracks" or certificates.
 One proposed track would be in editing and publishing, disciplinary areas from which digital humanities originated in English departments.
 The skills of digital humanities are useful to a wider range of employers